Munawwar/browser-tools-mcp/README.md

 >
 > - "Enter debugger mode."

+#### Inspect Elements By Selector (`inspectElementsBySelector`)

+Finds HTML elements that match a CSS selector and returns their HTML and CSS styles.

+> **Example Queries:**
+>
+> - "Inspect the body element."
+> - "Show me all the button elements."
+> - "What CSS styles are applied to the header?"
+> - "Inspect the element with class 'container' and show its font properties."

 ## Architecture

 There are three core components all used to capture and analyze browser data: